HsiehYuho/TSP/README.md

 They are compiled files and can be executed.

-Then if you run the following command, you should be able to see a distance matrix printed out from the terminal console.
+Then if you run the following command, you should be able to run the program.

 ```
-java Main -inst ../data/Cincinnati.tsp -alg BnB -time 1
+java Main -inst ../data/Cincinnati.tsp -alg BnB -time 600
 ```

 * Please make sure you are in *src* folder.